-Metro and the City of Seattle are also working to arrange a new northbound transit pathway using 5th and 6th Avenues.
+Metro and the City of Seattle are also working to arrange a new northbound transit pathway using 5th and 6th Avenues by March 2019.
 Several Metro routes plan to use this pathway, freeing up capacity on northbound 4th Avenue for more ST Express buses.